 When will third-party apps come to CarPlay?

 Unfortunately, the app development community has been largely silent about CarPlay this year, despite Apple's announcement at WWDC.
-In fact, Google has not explicitly confirmed to the press that its maps apps are even coming to CarPlay -- but it's also made no effort to contradict Apple's sales pitch.
+In fact, Google did not explicitly confirm to the press that its maps apps were even coming to CarPlay -- but it also made no effort to contradict Apple's sales pitch.

 The other high-quality apps that are already in Apple CarPlay